trashbirdecology/luisdva.github.io/_posts/2020-04-06-annotater.md

 ![look\!](https://raw.githubusercontent.com/luisdva/annotater/master/inst/media/repos1.gif)

-I've been using these addins to annotate scripts in my own research, for previous posts on this site, and when sharing code with colleagues, and it helps
+I've been using these addins to annotate scripts in my own research, for previous posts on this site, and when sharing code with colleagues, and so far I've found it helpful.

 📦 Read more about `ànnotater `[here](https://github.com/luisDVA/annotater){:target="_blank"}